Papal majordomo

-The papal majordomo or chief steward of the household of the pope is one of the three (formerly four) palatine prelates (prelati palatini), concerning whom particulars have been given in the article maestro di camera.
+The papal majordomo or chief steward of the household of the pope is one of the three (formerly four) palatine prelates (prelati palatini), as discussed in the article maestro di camera.

-He belongs also to the four "prelati di fiocchetto", so called because they have the right to ornament the harness of their horses with violet and peacock-coloured feathers.
-The four prelates di fiocchetto are the Governor of Rome in his quality of Vice-Chamberlain, the Auditor and the Treasurer of the Apostolic chamber, and the Majordomo.
+The Papal Majordomo is also part of the four "prelati di fiocchetto", a term referring to prelates who have the right to adorn the harnesses of their horses with violet and peacock-colored feathers.
+The other members of the "prelati di fiocchetto" include the Governor of Rome, in his capacity as Vice-Chamberlain, the Auditor, and the Treasurer of the Apostolic Chamber.